RTKConsortium/RTK/applications/rtkfdk/README.md

 ---

-## Motion-Compensated Cone-Beam CT Reconstruction
+### Motion-compensated cone-beam CT reconstruction

 Gather all the pieces to perform motion-compensated reconstruction.
 Use the following commands: